babeloff/FreeTAKHub-Installation/README.md

 # Running the ZTI locally

-You will need some variant of Ubuntu 22.04 on your development machine.
+You will need some variant of Ubuntu (22.04, 24.04) or Debian (Bookworm) on your development machine.
 The following will install FTS on your development machine.
 ```bash
 cat ./scripts/easy_install.sh | sudo bash -s -- --verbose